 With everything going on, it can seem tempting to skip the first week of lectures and seminars if you feel hungover.
 Although, it could be easy to assume that they won’t cover anything useful, this is not the case.
 The first lectures and seminars normally go into detail about the minutiae of each module, with reading lists, module booklets and other key information often being handed out.
 It also makes a bad impression if you don’t turn up!

-Study Inn offer luxury student accommodation in Coventry, Nottingham, Sheffield and Cambridge.
+Study Inn offer luxury student accommodation in Bristol, Loughborough, Exeter, Nottingham, Leicester and Leeds.
 Our fully inclusive services with 24 hour security and all the facilities you could need, mean that you can feel free to live and study in a relaxed environment.
 Get rid of all the exam stress and choose Study Inn, the best student accommodation provider in the UK.Back to news